ArtemiusI/Pocket-Wardrobe/README.md

 Upon starting a new game or entering an existing one, The Amazing Pocket Wardrobe will be automatically added to your inventory.
 Activate it in the item description menu to begin your makeover.

+If Sentrizeal's Animation Pack is installed first, components may be chosen to make the new animations exclusive to the makeover.

 <img width="1193" height="825" alt="Baldr283" src="https://github.com/user-attachments/assets/a9bca06b-c47c-469e-bd69-4faefcbc9a86" />

 <img width="1193" height="825" alt="Baldr284" src="https://github.com/user-attachments/assets/7363eee5-ace7-4b47-9427-30aadcf5f87c" />